Guidance

 You are generally not allowed to work while your claim for asylum is being considered.
 However, if you have previously been given valid leave and Permission to Work in the UK, you should contact the asylum team considering your case to clarify whether you still have the right to work and whether there are any restrictions.

-If we have not made a decision on your initial asylum claim after one year (and this delay is not attributed to you), you may request Permission to Work in certain job roles.
-This right will cease if your claim for asylum is finally determined as unsuccessful.
+If we have not made a decision on your initial asylum claim after one year (and this delay is not attributed to you), you may request Permission to Work in certain job roles on the Immigration Salary List by completing the Permission to work (PTW1) Form.

-For more information on how to apply, see the caseworker guidance on permission to work for asylum applicants.
+For more information on how to apply, see Working while an asylum claim is considered.

 Will I be able to undertake any voluntary work?